frankthetank001/HoNfigurator/README.md

 #### Downloads
 1. [Server Binaries](https://github.com/wasserver/wasserver)
 	> **Warning** these files are not affiliated with HoNfigurator, however they are required to host servers.
+	If using HoNfigurator Installation Script, these files will be automatically downloaded and merged into HoN Directory (RECOMMENDED)
 2. [HoNfigurator Installation Script](https://raw.githubusercontent.com/frankthetank001/HoNfigurator/main/utilities/honfigurator-installer.bat) - ``Right click > save link as``

 ### Install HoNfigurator